James Stone (executive): Authorship

 Stone is the author of "One Way for Wall Street," a 1979 book on the securities industry, and "Five Easy Theses: Commonsense Solutions to America's Greatest Economic Challenges" (May 2016), a Bloomberg Best Books of 2016 selection.
 He has also authored articles on insurance, finance, and economics.

 Philanthropy

-Stone served for ten years on the Board (and is now Chairman Emeritus) of Management Sciences for Health, a large international humanitarian health infrastructure provider.
-He currently chairs the Academic Affairs and Commercial Relations Committees of the Board of Directors of Cold Spring Harbor Laboratory, a preeminent genetics and cancer research institute.
-He is the chairman of the School on the Move prize panel, which grants a substantial monetary award each year to the most improved Boston public school.
-He is a member of the Trust and the Nominating Committee of the American Academy of Arts and Sciences.
-He is also a member of the Board of Directors and Chair of the Finance Committee of ProPublica, a Pulitzer Prize winning non-profit investigative reporting organization.
+Stone served for ten years on the Board (and is now Chairman Emeritus) of Management Sciences for Health, an international humanitarian health non-profit.
+He currently chairs the Education and Commercial Relations Committees of the Board of Directors of Cold Spring Harbor Laboratory, a preeminent genetics and cancer research institute.
+He is the principal sponsor of the School on the Move prize, which grants a substantial monetary award each year to the most improved Boston public school.
+He is a member of the Trust of the American Academy of Arts and Sciences.
+He is also a member of the Board of Directors and Chair of the Investment Committee of ProPublica, a Pulitzer Prize winning non-profit investigative reporting organization.